The truth about social media is that it’s all about sales. And helping someone else to sell something.

 Aside from watching cartoons when I was in primary school, which helped me to learn English, I can’t really remember anything from those times.
 My mind goes blank.
 I, most probably, wasted some days and probably years, slowly killing my brain, by not feeding it something to induce creativity, but to kill it.

-Now we use Social Media as a way to pave our way to depression and social anxiety and then get back to it to try to stop it, but in the process become even more obsessed with our own insecurities.
-It’s a rat race and we’re doomed to get trapped in it.
+Today we use Social Media as a tool to pave our way to depression and social anxiety.
+Then we get back to it to try to stop it but doing so we become even more obsessed with our own insecurities.
+It’s a rat race and we’re trapped in it.

 As with the example of the television, some aspects of it should be regulated.
 Way more than they are today.
 Because today, basically, they follow you around the web, no matter where you go, and the first chance they get, they try to sell you stuff.
 But not just any stuff.
 Something you like or look for.
 Because now, they have something they didn’t have before: your personal details.
 Everything you ever put out there, in the online, it’s there forever, and they will use it against you.